Goop² Documentation

 Creating a file group

-Create a group with app type files from the Groups page.
-File groups are persistent by default.
+Create a group with type files from the Groups page.

 Uploading files